LAB MANAGER

 [email protected]

 James is the lab manager at the SAMC Lab.
 He is interested in the mechanisms behind social and moral decisions in developmental populations.
 Particularly, diving into the question of how children view different forms of (restorative) justice and reconciliation.
-James received his B.A. in Psychology and Africana Studies from Brown University.
+James holds a B.A. in Psychology and Africana Studies from Brown University.

 [email protected]

 James is the lab manager at the SAMC Lab.
 He is interested in the mechanisms behind social and moral decisions in developmental populations.
 Particularly, diving into the question of how children view different forms of (restorative) justice and reconciliation.
-James received his B.A. in Psychology and Africana Studies from Brown University.
+James holds a B.A. in Psychology and Africana Studies from Brown University.

 GRADUATE STUDENTS